 When she came for a visit the other day, I asked her, “Aren’t you afraid of wolves?”

 “I don’t intend to meet one, grandmother,” she said, patting me on the knee.
 “From now on, when I come to visit you, I will stay on the public road.
 And if I happen to meet a wolf, and I see that wicked look in his eye, I will come to you and tell you.”

 “Good!”
 I exclaimed.
 “And then we’ll figure out a way to catch him!”

-Red-Cap’s Grandmother in Little Red-Cap.
-Painting by Grimms.
+Red-Cap’s Grandmother in Little Red-Cap, the Grimms’ version of Red Riding Hood.
 Illustration by Nikolaos Gyzis.